Elastic Index

 Oak supports Elasticsearch (Elastic for short) based indexes for both property constraint and full text constraints.
 Elastic indexes support similar features as Lucene indexes, however there are differences:

-• For property definitions, sync and unique are ignored.
-Synchronous indexing, and enforcing uniqueness constraints is not currently supported in elastic indexes.
+syncanduniqueare ignored.
+Synchronous indexing, and enforcing uniqueness constraints is not currently supported in elastic indexes. - The behavior of

 Full-text queries automatically use dynamically boosted values to match relevant results, but this behavior may not always be desirable.
 To use these values exclusively for influencing relevance without affecting matching, configure the property definition as follows: